Federal High Court Orders Arrest of INEC Chairman Mahmoud Yakubu, Outlines Reasons

 • A Federal High Court in Osogbo has ordered the arrest of INEC Chairman Mahmoud Yakubu for contempt of court

-• Justice Funmilola Demi-Ajayi ruled that INEC failed to comply with a judgment recognising state chairmen elected under Adekunle Rufai Omoaje’s leadership
+• INEC was said to have ignored a judgment recognising state chairmen elected under Adekunle Rufai Omoaje’s leadership

-• The court has given INEC seven days to restore the names or face police enforcement
+• The court has given the Nigerian electoral commission seven days to restore the names or face the might of the police

 The Federal High Court in Osogbo, Osun State, has issued a directive for the arrest of the Chairman of the Independent National Electoral Commission (INEC), Professor Mahmoud Yakubu, citing contempt and disobedience of court orders.